JamesStewart314/C-Language-Codes/Abstract Data Types for Generic Data/Linked List/README.md

 </div>

-Finally, to include the linked list functionalities in your project, open your code in an IDE and add, at the top of the file — preferably adjacent to the already existing inclusion directives — the relative path to the header file that contains the prototypes of the linked list. functions of this module.
-In the example given above, the specific path to include the header file would be:
+Finally, to include the linked list functionalities in your project, open your code in an IDE and add, at the top of the file — preferably adjacent to the already existing inclusion directives — the relative path to the header file that contains the prototypes of the linked list functions of this module.
+In the example given above, the specific path to include the header file in the "MainCode.c" code would be:

 ```c
 #include "./Abstract Data Types for Generic Data/Linked List/genLinkedList.h"